Deep-sea exploration

 Despite these advances in deep-sea exploration, the voyage to the ocean bottom is still a challenging experience.
 Scientists are working to find ways to study this extreme environment from the shipboard.
 With more sophisticated use of fiber optics, satellites, and remote-control robots, scientists hope to, one day, explore the deep sea from a computer screen on the deck rather than out of a porthole.

-Milestones of deep sea exploration
+Milestones

 The extreme conditions in the deep sea require elaborate methods and technologies to endure, which has been the main reason why its exploration has had a comparatively short history.

 Some important milestones of deep sea exploration are listed below: